KyleHu14/job-tracker/server/README.md

 # JobTracker - Backend

-The backend of JobTracker is a REST API that uses Node.js.
+The backend of JobTracker is a REST API that uses Node.js and Express.
 The structure of the API largely follows the format of Part 4 of the [Full Stack open](https://fullstackopen.com/en/) tutorial.

 ## Server Directory